ATMh-zhang/ATCIU/README.md

-1.ATCIU
+1.ATSIU

-Large-scale Natural Language Understanding Benchmark for Air Traffic Control Instruction
+A Large-scale Dataset and Benchmarks for Spoken Instruction Understanding in Air Traffic Control

 This repository is for our paper.